 The global age-adjusted prevalence of schizophrenia estimated based on studies published up to 2018 was 287.4 (246.2-330.9) per 100,000 (both sexes).
 The absolute global prevalence value estimated by GBD 2019, i.e. 0.29%, is lower than what reported in the literature.
 For instance a systematic review reported a median lifetime morbid risk of schizophrenia of 0.72% (interquartile range: 0.47-1.72%), pooling data from 188 studies and >150,000 cases with schizophrenia [17].
 Several reasons might explain the significant difference with GBD prevalence estimates of schizophrenia, largely related with data inputing for missing data, as well as, likely, underestimation from countries where schizophrenia is probably underdiagnosed and undertreated due to poor access to mental healthcare.
 Pooling data from 177 countries, the World Health Organization Mental Health Atlas 2017 reported that only 50 provided reliable coverage estimate for psychosis (i.e., the proportion of people with a disorder contacting a mental health service) [18].
 In those 50 countries, the average service coverage estimate was 10.9% in low income countries, 21.5% in lower middle income countries, and 59.5% in high income countries [18].
 Also, among those who access to care, in low income countries schizophrenia is only detected in 75% of the cases, due to misdiagnoses [19].

 Relative changes in estimates within the same GBD methodology are informative.
 Raw epidemiology and burden estimates have increased by up to two thirds over the past 30 years, and age-adjusted estimates have not decreased [10].
 It might be argued that the prevalence of schizophrenia has changed due to changes in the diagnostic criteria.
 While the five key symptoms of schizophrenia were held stable from the Diagnostic and Statistical Manual of Mental Disorders Fourth (DSM)-IV to Fifth edition - DSM-5 (i.e., delusions, hallucinations, disorganized speech, disorganized or catatonic behavior, negative symptoms) [20, 21], the combination of symptoms needed for diagnosis has changed [22–24].
 For the criterion A of schizophrenia, in DSM-IV-TR two positive symptoms were regularly required, but one symptom was enough if it was a Schneiderian first-rank symptom (i.e., bizarre delusion or auditory hallucination of a running commentary or ‘conversing voices’).
 In DSM-5 at least two psychotic symptoms are required in all cases (at least one being a delusion, hallucination, or disorganized speech), regardless they are a Schneiderian first-rank symptom or not [25].
 However, it is unlikely this drove the change in raw prevalence estimates, as the change in DSM-5 criteria appear to have a negligible effect on the prevalence of schizophrenia accordin g to previous research [25].
-The findings of increased in raw prevalence and no decrease in age-adjusted prevalence call for more research and clinical implementation of preventive strategies to avoid or delay the onset of schizophrenia [26].
+The findings of increase in raw prevalence and no decrease in age-adjusted prevalence call for more research and clinical implementation of preventive strategies to avoid or delay the onset of schizophrenia [26].